SharePoint/sp-dev-docs/docs/spfx/integrate-with-teams-introduction.md

 1. Build your SharePoint Framework solution the normal way:

     ```sh
-    gulp build
     gulp bundle --ship
     gulp package-solution --ship
     ```

-1. Locate the **./teams** folder in your project folder:
+2. Locate the **./teams** folder in your project folder:

     ![Solution structure](../images/sp-teams-solution-structure.png)

-1. Notice that there are 2 image files in there.
+3. Notice that there are 2 image files in there.
 Add the manifest file you created as described in [Create Microsoft Teams manifest manually for a web part and deploy it to Microsoft Teams](./web-parts/guidance/creating-team-manifest-manually-for-webpart.md) to this folder and call it ***manifest.json**.

-1. After you added the manifest to the **./teams** folder, zip the contents of the folder into a zip file.
+4. After you added the manifest to the **./teams** folder, zip the contents of the folder into a zip file.
 This means that the zip file should only contain the manifest.json and the 2 images.

-1. Add your solution to the app catalog and make sure to select the option **Make this solution available to all sites in the organization** before selecting **Deploy**
+5. Add your solution to the app catalog and make sure to select the option **Make this solution available to all sites in the organization** before selecting **Deploy**

 ### Turn on side loading of external apps in Teams